currymich/verse-keeper-ui/README.md

 #### Application for searching, saving and marking up bible passages.
 - Search by verse - "John 3 16" or "John 3 16-17"
 - Search by chapter - "John 3"
+- Save verse to profile
+- Add multiple notes to a saved verse

 [Live site](https://verse-keeper-ui.herokuapp.com/)